krkn-chaos/krkn/README.md

 #### Running Kraken with minimal configuration tweaks
-For cases where you want to run Kraken with minimal configuration changes, refer to [Kraken-hub](https://github.com/redhat-chaos/krknChaos-hub).
+For cases where you want to run Kraken with minimal configuration changes, refer to [krkn-hub](https://github.com/krkn-chaos/krkn-hub).
 One use case is CI integration where you do not want to carry around different configuration files for the scenarios.

 ### Setting up infrastructure dependencies
-Kraken indexes the metrics specified in the profile into Elasticsearch in addition to leveraging Cerberus for understanding the health of the Kubernetes/OpenShift cluster under test.
+Kraken indexes the metrics specified in the profile into Elasticsearch in addition to leveraging Cerberus for understanding the health of the Kubernetes cluster under test.
 More information on the features is documented below.
 The infrastructure pieces can be easily installed and uninstalled by running:

 ```
 $ cd kraken